Lockerbie: Prehistory and archaeology

-In 2006, ahead of the construction of a new primary and secondary school archaeologists from CFA Archaeology undertook excavations.
-They discovered the remains of a large (27 x 8m) Neolithic timber hall that dated to somewhere between 3950 BC to 3700 BC.
-The archaeologists found it was in use for some time as some of the posts had been replaced.
-Flax seeds were found in the timber hall showing the people were processing flax.
+In 2006, ahead of the construction of a new primary and secondary school, archaeologists from CFA Archaeology undertook excavations.
+They discovered the remains of a large (27 m x 8 m) Neolithic timber hall that dated to somewhere between 3950 BC to 3700 BC.
+The archaeologists found it was in use for some time, as some of the posts had been replaced.
+Flax seeds were found in the timber hall, showing the people were processing flax.
 This is an extremely rare find with only one other site in Scotland showing evidence of flax production in the Neolithic period.
 Like with most other Neolithic timber halls, it was purposely burned down at the end of its use.
-There is also Neolithic a lithic-working, ritual and settlement site at Beckton Farm in Lockerbie that was excavated in the 1990s.
+There is also a Neolithic lithic-working, ritual and settlement site at Beckton Farm in Lockerbie that was excavated in the 1990s.

 A Bronze Age cremation and inhumation cemetery enclosed by a possible ring-cairn was also found during the school excavation.
-Found in the cemetery were a Collared Urn and a copper alloy dagger of Butterwick type, which is very rare in Scotland and analysis shows it might have been imported from Wales.
+Found in the cemetery were a Collared Urn and a copper alloy dagger of Butterwick type, which is very rare in Scotland, and analysis shows it might have been imported from Wales.
 The cemetery was radiocarbon dated to between 2140 BC and 1690 BC.
 Another Bronze Age cemetery was found at Kirkburn, Lockerbie, and excavated in the 1960s.
-A corn-drying kiln dating to the late medieval or early post-medieval period (AD 1450–1800) was also discovered next to the cemetery.
+A corn-drying kiln dating to the late medieval or early post-medieval period (1450–1800) was also discovered next to the cemetery.

-Finally, an Anglian timber hall dating to AD 430–670 was also discovered during the school excavation.
-That building was built over an earlier structure that is similar to earlier British structures which led the archaeologists to believe the Angles came into the area and replaced the local structure with their timber hall as a show of dominance.
+Finally, an Anglian timber hall dating to 430–670 was also discovered during the school excavation.
+That building was built over an earlier structure that is similar to earlier British structures, which led the archaeologists to believe the Angles came into the area and replaced the local structure with their timber hall as a show of dominance.
 It is thought that the timber hall might be from the reign of Aethelfrith during an initial Northumbrian advance into south-west Scotland and that it was a drinking hall or meeting hall.

 There is also the Torwood Roman camp next to Lockerbie.
 All of these sites indicated that people have been living in Lockerbie for at least 6000 years.

 History

+Viking influence

 Lockerbie has existed since at least the days of Viking influence in this part of Scotland in the period around 900.
 The name (originally "Loc-hard's by") means Lockard Town in Old Norse.
-Lockerbie first entered recorded history in the 1190s in a charter of Robert de Brus, 2nd Lord of Annandale, granting the lands of Lockerbie to Adam de Carlyle.
+It first entered recorded history in the 1190s in a charter of Robert de Brus, 2nd Lord of Annandale, granting the lands of Lockerbie to Adam de Carlyle.
 It appears as Lokardebi in 1306.